Adoption leave in the public service

 - Any document certifying that a child is entrusted to you for adoption by a departmental child welfare service (Ase), the French Adoption Agency or any other body authorized for adoption and specifying the date of his arrival

-- Declaration of your spouse an adopter who certifies that he or she does not have adoption leave for that child or that the adoption leave is divided between you and the adopter.
+- Declaration of your spouse an adopter who certifies that he or she is not receiving adoption leave for that child or that the adoption leave is divided between you.

-There is no text setting out the time limit within which you must first submit your application.
+There is no text setting the time limit within which you must first submit your application.

 Reminder